BrentOzarULTD/SQL-Server-First-Responder-Kit/README.md

 Known issues:

 * The msdbCentral database name is hard-coded.
 * sp_AllNightLog depends on Ola Hallengren's DatabaseBackup, which must be installed separately.
-(We're not checking for it right now.)
+(We expect it to be installed in the same database as the SQL Server First Responder Kit.)

 [*Back to top*](#header1)

 ## sp_DatabaseRestore: Easier Multi-File Restores